lbearl/YASC/Readme.md

 ﻿# YASC
 Yet Another SSL Checker

+Please read more about it [at my blog](https://lukebearl.com/2017/05/yasc-yet-another-ssl-checker/)

 ## Introduction
 YASC is a simple utility to check the health of SSL certificates for websites.
 It boasts the following features: